The stabbing of three people at a Tube station by a man wielding a machete is being treated as a terrorist incident, police have said.

 Police said they were called just after 7pm to reports that a number of people had been stabbed at the station and a man was threatening people with a knife.

-One man received serious knife injuries which are not believed to be life-threatening and two other people sustained minor injuries, Scotland Yard said.
+One man received serious knife injuries not believed to be life-threatening and two other people sustained minor injuries, Scotland Yard said.

 A man was arrested just before 7.15pm and taken to an east London police station where he remained in custody.

-Mr Walton appealed to anyone who was near Leytonstone Underground station at around 7pm and who saw anything suspicious to call the anti-terror hotline on 0800 789 321.
+Mr Walton added: "I would appeal to anyone who was in the vicinity of Leytonstone Underground station earlier this evening at around 7pm who saw anything suspicious to call the anti-terror hotline on 0800 789 321.

-"Anyone who may have captured video or photographic footage of the incident is also urged to make contact with the Counter Terrorism Command via the Anti-Terror hotline," he said.
+"Anyone who may have captured video or photographic footage of the incident is also urged to make contact with the Counter Terrorism Command via the Anti-Terror hotline".